IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

 To set it up to install the custom module in the `TestApp`, follow the `Install the Module` instructions here: [Install and Run the Module](xref:module-building.tutorial-create-a-template.install-and-run-the-module#install-the-module).

 ## Testing the Module

+Testing the module involves creating domain models and commands within the application and applying the mappings to ensure that the generated code correctly maps between commands and domain entities, confirming the intended functionality.

 Navigate to the Domain Designer for `TestApp`.
 Create two Classes defined like this: